• Skip to primary navigation

 Even if your puppy usually does not pull much on its leash, unexpected events such as seeing another dog could suddenly inspire strong tugging.

-This can lead to potentially serious injuries from falls, depending on how quickly your dog accelerates toward whatever object has caught its interest.
+Depending on how quickly your dog accelerates toward whatever object has caught its interest, this can lead to potentially serious injuries from falls.

 Harnesses give you more secure control of your pet and won’t permit as much pulling.